ItzBloxxy/Void-Client/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and our offical website https://voidclient.netlify.app Any other websites offering downloads or claiming to be us are not controlled by us.
+> The only official sources to download Bloxstrap are this [GitHub repository] and our official website: https://voidclient.netlify.app.
+Any other websites offering downloads or claiming to be us are not affiliated with or controlled by us.

 # 🚀 Void Client (New!)